CRM & Pipeline

 Best CRM for Solo Agencies

 Choosing a CRM as a one-person or very small team is mostly about execution speed.
 The right pick should keep your pipeline visible, reduce manual follow-up, and avoid heavy setup overhead.
+If you are deciding today, make the choice based on what you need running by next Monday, not what looks most powerful long term.

 Published: February 12, 2026

-Last updated: February 22, 2026
+Last updated: March 31, 2026

 Quick verdict